 Turn the Ship Around! tells the story of how Captain David Marquet successfully transformed the USS Santa Fe in less than a year, from the worst-performing submarine in its fleet to the best.
 It presents a different approach to leadership, using a “leader-leader” model instead of a “leader-follower” model.
 This approach can be applied to any organization to unlock the energy and potential of people at all levels.
-In this Turn the Ship Around summary, we’ll briefly outline the leader-leader model.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free Turn the Ship Around summary, you’ll get an overview of the leader-leader model.

 For now, we’ll go straight into a short overview of the Leader-Leader approach.